quantumghent/TensorTutorials/lectures/3-MatrixProductStates/InfiniteMPS.md

 :align: center
 ```

 The transfer matrix corresponds to an operator acting on the space of $D\times D$ matrices, and can be interpreted as a 4-leg tensor $\mathbb C^D \otimes \mathbb C^D \leftarrow \mathbb C^D \otimes \mathbb C^D$.
 The transfer matrix can be shown to be a completely positive map, such that its leading eigenvalue is a positive number.
-The eigenvaluesof the transfer matrix characterize the normalization and correlation length of a uniform MPS, while its eigenvectors can be used to evaluate expectation values of local observables.
+The eigenvalues of the transfer matrix characterize the normalization and correlation length of a uniform MPS, while its eigenvectors can be used to evaluate expectation values of local observables.

 ### Normalization